Tera-bytes/CTF-s-solutions/PACTF_2019/How'd_I_Get_Hacked/README.md

 NB:I was using HxD editor on Windows, whose default code page is ANSI.

 Notice these weird characters: "â€®" and "â€¬".
 Their respective hex values are "E2 80 AE" and "E2 80 AC".
-In fact, these are special characters used to reverse the order of a string.
+In fact, "E2 80 AE" causes a right to left override, meanwhile "E2 80 AC" cancel its effect.

 Example: if you open a hex editor and type: